 Root = 0.125 X Pitch

 This thread has a very powerful root.
-ITs make up is square.
-These threads are used for lifting heavy loads, transfer of power, to exert pressure, screw jack, lead screw of machines, press machines and vice spindle instruments.
+Its makeup is square.
+These threads are used for lifting heavy loads, transfer of power, exerting pressure, screw jack, lead screw of machines, press machines, and vice spindle instruments.
 Their specific measurement and number per inch are not fixed.

 Thread Angle = 90°